polybar/polybar-scripts/polybar-scripts/network-huawei-modem/README.md

 ## Configuration

-Just insert your modem ip and credentials to [huawei.py](huawei.py)
+Just insert your modem ip and credentials into heading of script.

 ## Module